Buy Amantrel 100mg Online

-- Avoid using amantadine, if you have ulcers in stomach or intestine; low blood pressure that may cause fainting; itchy skin rashes (eczema).
+- Avoid using amantadine, if you have ulcers in the stomach or intestine; low blood pressure that may cause fainting; itchy skin rashes (eczema).

-- Do not take amantadine, if you have visual problems due to increased pressure in the eyes (glaucoma); history of mental problems including attempting suicide, confusion, seeing or hearing things that are not really there (hallucinations).
+- Do not take amantadine, if you have visual problems due to increased pressure in the eyes (glaucoma); a history of mental problems including attempting suicide, confusion, seeing or hearing things that are not really there (hallucinations).

 - Avoid using amantadine, if you are addicted to any drug or alcohol.

 - Avoid consumption of alcohol while on treatment with amantadine.